Santa Fe 3415

 Atchison, Topeka and Santa Fe 3415 is a preserved 3400 class "Pacific" type steam locomotive, built in June 1919 by the Baldwin Locomotive Works (BLW) for the Atchison, Topeka and Santa Fe Railway (ATSF).
-It was retired in 1954, it sat in Eisenhower Park in Abilene, Kansas, until 1996.
-At that point, it was put on display in the Abilene and Smoky Valley Railroad (ASV) yard.
-In 2005, restoration work began to restore the engine to operating condition, restoration work was completed in 2008 and the engine began hauling excursion trains on the line.
-It is the only operating steam locomotive in Kansas and is one of four Santa Fe steam engines still operating in the U.S.
+It is preserved and operated by the Abilene and Smoky Valley Railroad (ASV) and is the only operating steam locomotive in Kansas.

 History

 Revenue service

 No. 3415 was built by the Baldwin Locomotive Works (BLW) in Philadelphia, Pennsylvania, in June 1919 as the sixteenth member of the Atchison, Topeka and Santa Fe Railway's (ALCO) fifty 3400 class locomotives.
 The 3400 class was designed by John Purcell, and this was also the last class of 4-6-2s bought by the Santa Fe.
 The class was similar to the United States Railroad Administration's Heavy Pacifics in its tube and flue counts, but it was also fitted with a grate area similar in size to the USRA's Light Pacifics, and it was delivered with driving wheels close in size to the latter.
 The first forty locomotives initially burned coal, but were later converted to burn oil while being rebuilt between 1936 and 1947.

 The 3400 class locomotives were initially assigned to pull top-tier heavy passenger trains at high speeds throughout divisions with moderate grades, and No. 3415, in particular, pulled such trains through the Kansas City-La Junta and Newton-Galveston divisions.
 On December 31, 1934, No. 3415 suffered a broken bell ringer valve while in Carrollton, Missouri, and one crew member was injured.
-After the Santa Fe invested in adding diesel locomotives to their roster, No. 3415 was reassigned to pull freight and mail trains throughout Kansas, Missouri, and Oklahoma, until it was retired in 1954.
+After the Santa Fe invested in adding diesel locomotives to their roster, No. 3415 was reassigned to pull freight and mail trains throughout Kansas, Missouri, and Oklahoma, until it was retired on July 29, 1953.
 The Santa Fe subsequently donated the locomotive to the city of Abilene on December 9, 1955, for static display in Eisenhower Park.

 Preservation

-In April 25, 1996, the city of Abilene decided to redevelop the park, and they removed No. 3415 from its display location and donated it to the nearby Abilene and Smoky Valley Railroad (ASV), who put it on display near their depot.
+On April 25, 1996, the city of Abilene decided to redevelop the park, and they removed No. 3415 from its display location and donated it to the nearby Abilene and Smoky Valley Railroad (ASV), who put it on display near their depot.
 In August 2005, the ASV decided to restore No. 3415 to operating condition for use on their tourist excursions.
 The locomotive was moved inside the ASV's locomotive facility, and restoration work was started by Wasatch Railroad Contractors from Cheyenne, Wyoming.